Named

 rondoni

-specific name, rondoni, (Hartia rondoni) is a
+rondoni, (Hartia rondoni) is a patronym that

-patronym that honours Cândido Mariano da Silva Rondon
+honours Cândido Mariano da Silva Rondon (Marechal

-Indian Foundation (FUNAI).
-Rondon and Noel Nutels participated,
+(FUNAI).
+Rondon and Noel Nutels participated, together

-of the Parque Indígena do Xingu.
+the Parque Indígena do Xingu.
 A noun in appostition.

 royauxi

-Louis-Joseph Royaux (1866-1936), who led the expedition
+honour of Capt.
+Louis-Joseph Royaux (1866-1936), who led

-species collected (Euchilichthys
+names of the species collected (Euchilichthys

 royauxi).